What Causes Skin Tags? How Do You Remove Them?

 It can take up to 2 to 3 weeks to break down the skin tag with this remedy.

-A blogger shares their experience with natural skin tag removal.
-They mentioned, “I had to use Apple cider vinegar to finish the job.
+Apple cider vinegar for skin tag is loved by many skin care enthusiasts.
+For example, a blogger shares their experience with it saying, “I had to use Apple cider vinegar to finish the job.
 Skin tag turned black and fell off in about 3-5 days with no bleeding and no scarring (i).”

 2. Tea Tree Oil